What Peptide Users Should Know Before Starting Their Wellness Journey

 Katy needed to head home so we hugged goodbye and I drove to the park, where I quickly realized my jeans and Rothy’s wouldn’t do.
 So I drove back to Athens (a short drive), found a sporting goods store and bought shorts, a t-shirt and flip-flops, all on clearance.

 In retrospect, the flip-flops was not one of my better ideas.
-But with nice hiking boots and gym shoes at home I couldn’t justify buying better footwear.
+But with nice gym shoes and great composite toe boots for hiking at home I couldn’t justify buying new footwear.
 Plus, with recent drenching rains I figured the plastic Nikes would be easy to rinse off.

 Back at Strouds Run I changed in the back seat of our minivan and threw my phone, a water bottle, my keys, a book and my driver’s license (for body identification if needed – I excel at thinking through worst-case scenarios regularly) in my backpack.